guitargeek/trex-analysis/README.md

 The [notebook in this repository](TrexAnalysis.ipynb) contains the notebook which was presented in the form of slides in the introduction to data analysis with Python.
 You can also run this notebook in the browser by clicking the "launch binder" button above, or just dowload it and open it on your laptop with [Jupyter Notebook](https://jupyter.org/) (requires Python installation).

+You can find the slides in HTML format [following this link](https://rembserj.web.cern.ch/rembserj/slides/190405_trex_analysis/reveal.js).

 ### How to work on these slides

 This notebook is meant to be presented in the form of slides.
 Do convert the notebook into HTML slides, open the notebook and navigate over the __File__ menu through __Download as__ to __Reveal.js slides (.html)__.
 You can open the downloaded slides with your browser and present them in fullscreen.